JoschaMiddendorf/fhem-docker/README.md

     attr global updateInBackground 1
     define telnetPort telnet 7072 global
 #### And furthermore
-Make shure to always use absolout paths in your fhem.cfg beginning with /opt/fhem/ not with ./ !
+Make sure to always use absolout paths in your configuration beginning with /opt/fhem/ not with ./ !
 ___
 ### Commands:
 ##### Show Running containers: